 Arctic Live!
 2017

 Between 7-16 March 2017 over 10,000 young people of all ages from five continents participated in the XL Catlin Arctic Live event.
-This was an exciting learning experience connecting schools from five continents with members of an expedition team based at the UK Arctic Research Station managed by the British Antarctic Survey.
+This was an exciting learning experience connecting schools in 19 countries with members of an expedition team based at the UK Arctic Research Station managed by the British Antarctic Survey.

 Now in its fourth year, Arctic Live uses the latest communications technology and inspiring education resources to help children get a closer look at this fragile environment and meet the scientists researching vital data on environmental change.